 It had a huge influence on me.
 I noticed that there weren’t any cooking classes.
 There was very little emphasis on sewing.
 But Miss (Georgina) Kingi, the principal of St Joseph’s — she was right into mathematics, English, calculus and science.
 Things like music came second.
 But there was definitely a strong kapa haka component at the kura, so I still had my music outlet.

-After I graduated, I had two years in the job at Ngāti Awa Social and Health Services, working on the social side with our people, doing counselling one day and running them to WINZ appointments the next.
+After I graduated, I had two years at Ngāti Awa Social and Health Services, working on the social side with our people, doing counselling one day and running them to WINZ appointments the next.

 I hear your voice in old recordings of Hato Hōhepa, Maisey, and it’s quite distinctive.
 When did you learn to love your own voice?
 A lot of us don’t like our own voices growing up.